Skip to main content

 Any decision to refuse a visit is to be given in writing as well as verbally and will need to be supported by clear evidence identified through risk assessment and recorded on the decision to refuse visit shown in appendix A. It is necessary for appendix A (children visiting inpatient or residential unit record of decision to refuse visit) to be completed and to be attached to the patients SystmOne record.

 It is important that all involved with the child are consulted and advised of the decisions.
 It is anticipated that these decisions will be subject to review and any changes will be swiftly communicated to all concerned.
 This process must be visible and transparent, ensuring that the patient and others have the right to challenge any decision that is made.
-Further advice should be sought from the trust named nurses or professionals for safeguarding children and staff should refer to the trust intranet site for contact details.
+Further advice should be sought from the trust named nurses and professionals for safeguarding children and colleagues should refer to the Trust Intranet Site for contact details.

-Circumstances where a decision to restrict a visit may be made include:
+Circumstances where a decision to restrict a visit may include:

 • where there is a clearly identified risk to the child of distress or emotional harm due to the patient’s mental state

-• risk of verbal or physical harm to the child
+• risk of harm to the child (physical, psychological or emotional, sexual and neglect)

-• risk of exploitation of the child by the patient for example, where the action of the child puts the adult patient at risk, such as the bringing in of unauthorised medication, razors etc
+• risk of exploitation of the child by a patient.
+For example, where the action of a child may put, or a child is coerced into placing an adult patient at risk, such as the bringing in of unauthorised items which may place others at risk of harm

-• in the case where there is failure to agree between the ward staff and the adult family member that they will supervise the child during visiting
+• in the case where there is failure to agree between the ward colleagues and the adult family member that they will supervise the child during visiting

 • where there is an infection outbreak on the ward or residential area

-There may be occasions particularly when the patient is in the psychiatric intensive care unit (PICU), forensic unit or rehabilitation and recovery unit when it is not safe for a child to visit and alternative arrangements cannot be made.
-In this instance, alternative (such as virtual means) arrangements could be made.
+There may be occasions particularly when the patient is in the psychiatric intensive care unit (PICU), forensic unit or rehabilitation and recovery unit where it is not safe for a child to visit; alternative arrangements may need to be arranged.
+For example:

-Where staff have concerns regarding the safety or welfare of a child, the named nurse or professional for safeguarding children can be contacted for specialist advice.
+Where colleagues have concerns regarding the safety or welfare of a child, the named nurse or professional for safeguarding children can be contacted for specialist advice.

-If an immediate risk has been identified, and depending upon the urgency, the police are to be called and staff are to refer the matter to
+If an immediate risk has been identified, and depending upon the urgency, the police are to be called, and colleagues are to refer the matter to children’s social services.

 6 Training implications

-Familiarisation of this policy is critical and is to be part of inpatient or residential staff ward or residential based induction and the dissemination of policy through team or ward meetings.
+Familiarisation of this policy is critical and is to be part of inpatient or residential colleagues ward or residential based induction and the dissemination of policy through team or ward meetings.

-Attending safeguarding children and adults training is mandated on the individual staff members mandatory and statutory training (MAST) or NHS electronic staff record (ESR).
-The trust complies with the Royal College of Nursing’s Safeguarding Children and Young People: Roles and Competencies for Healthcare Staff Fourth edition: January 2019, intercollegiate document.
+Attending safeguarding children and adults training is mandated on the individual colleague mandatory and statutory training (MAST) or NHS electronic staff record (ESR).
+The trust complies with the Royal College of Nursing’s Safeguarding Children and Young People, Roles and Competencies for Healthcare colleagues, Fourth edition, January 2019, intercollegiate document.

-Safeguarding training starts from induction of new staff and continues on an ongoing basis.
-Compliance can be achieved using the blended learning approach via the RDaSH learning and development intranet.
+Safeguarding training starts from induction of new colleagues and continues on an ongoing basis.
+Compliance can be achieved using the “blended learning” approach via the safeguarding team intranet under “training”.

 8 Equality impact assessment screening